taishikato/supadocs/llm/prd.md

 * Query embeddings from Supabase for semantic search.
 * Retrieve top-k relevant chunks.
-* Pass them to an LLM (e.g., GPT-4o-mini) for contextual Q&A.
+* Pass them to an LLM via Vercel AI SDK (e.g., GPT-4o-mini) for contextual Q&A.
 * Display answers + source references in chat UI.

 ---